Warm and comforting, but not too heavy, this is the perfect autumn pud!

 The sharpness of the cooking apples cuts through the sweet creaminess of the bread, and adds a welcome contrast.
 What I love about this recipe is how adaptable it is: you can add all sorts of other ingredients if you like, such as a handful of raisins or sultanas, a bitter-marmalade glaze, and toasted pecans or hazelnuts.

 The sky's the limit, depending on your personal taste – but I've decided to keep this version simple.
 The brioche rolls and apples are the stars of show, sweetened only with maple syrup.

-I use a vegan custard powder to make my custard base, which ultimately is a mix of Cornflour, natural flavourings and Annatto which is a natural colouring made using the seeds of the Achiote tree native to Brazil and Mexico.
+I've used a vegan custard powder to make my custard base, which is a mix of cornflour, natural flavourings and annatto, which is made using the seeds of the achiote tree native to Brazil and Mexico.
 But if you like, you can simply use cornflour or starch, and add a small pinch of turmeric to create that gorgeous rich yellow hue.

-3 heaps tbs of custard powder or Cornflour + pinch of turmeric
+3 heaped tbsp custard powder, or cornflour and a pinch of turmeric

 1 tsp vanilla bean paste or extract

 ½ tsp grated nutmeg

 8 vegan brioche rolls, chopped into large chunks

 1-2 Bramley apples, peeled and thinly sliced